Estate Planning Lawyer King of Prussia, PA

 If you die during Chapter 7 bankruptcy proceedings, there won’t be any impact on your bankruptcy case.
 The bankruptcy trustee will still be able to sell off your non-exempt assets to pay back your creditors.
 Once that process is complete, your remaining debts will be discharged.

 Once the bankruptcy is complete, the executor of your estate will then be able to distribute any remaining assets according to your will or trust.
 This process requires the bankruptcy proceeding to be completed prior to your estate being probated.
 This could cause a delay in your heirs receiving their inheritance.
-It could also reduce the inheritance distributed to your heirs as the bankruptcy court may be required to sell off additional non-exempt assets to pay your creditors in bankruptcy.
+It could also reduce the inheritance distributed to your heirs.
+The bankruptcy court may require the sale of additional non-exempt assets to pay your creditors in bankruptcy.

 Having a trusted attorney on your side to help you plan for this is important to ensuring your rights and those of your heirs are protected.